stealth-ultd/explore/README.md

 # explore
-This is the test directory for OpenFRM
+This is the directory for OpenFRM, currently in test phase.